slideflow/slideflow/docs-source/source/mil_module.rst

 slideflow.mil
 ==============

 This submodule contains tools for multiple-instance learning (MIL) model training and evaluation.
-See :ref:`clam_mil` for more information.
+See :ref:`mil` for more information.

 Main functions
 **************